The Cannabis cure

 What is DAV’s stance on medical cannabis for veterans?

 DAV Resolution 023, passed by DAV members in 2018, calls for research into the medical efficacy of medical cannabis for treating conditions of service-disabled veterans.
-Additionally, as mentioned above, DAV supports the VA Medicinal Cannabis Research Act of 2018 which seeks to do this.
-This is an important issue for many disabled veterans and DAV members—and leadership believe it is critical to enhance the base of knowledge surrounding the potential benefits and risks.
+Additionally, as mentioned above, DAV has supported legislation which seeks to do this.
+This is an important issue for many disabled veterans and DAV members—and leadership believes it is critical to enhance the base of knowledge surrounding the potential benefits and risks.

 Can veterans get medical marijuana through the VA?

-VA policy indicates participation in state marijuana programs does not affect eligibility for VA care and services, and VA providers are able to discuss cannabis use with veteran patients and adjust care and treatment plans as needed.
+However, veterans participating in a state-sanctioned medical marijuana program will not be denied VA benefits, according to the Department of Veterans Affairs.
+VA providers are able to discuss cannabis use with veteran patients and adjust care and treatment plans as needed.
 Veterans are encouraged to discuss medical marijuana use with their VA providers as part of their confidential medical record.

 However, anecdotal feedback from veterans shows that VA’s directives and actual patient experiences sometimes differ in cases where a prescribed medical marijuana user walks into a federal (VA) facility.